Answers about Residency Requirements

 What if I cannot produce all required proofs?

-If your personal circumstances make it impossible for you to provide proof of residency from each of the three columns, consult the staff at the Enrollment Office.
+If your personal circumstances make it impossible for you to provide proof of residency from each of the columns, consult the staff at the Enrollment Office.
 Bring copies of any proofs of residency you have, and describe the circumstances that prevent you from having the required proofs.

 What if I live with a friend or relative?